Tainan: Beehives

 In Yanshuei District, the most important and prominent fireworks in Lantern Festival are the so-called "beehives", essentially multiple launchers of bottle rockets.
 These rocket forts are actually thousands of bottle rockets arranged row atop row in an iron-and-wooden framework.
 The set-up looks like a beehive full of unleashed gunpowder.
 When the contraption is ignited, rockets shoot out rapidly in all directions.
 Dazzling explosives whiz and whirl across the sky and often into the crowd itself, both thrilling and intimidating the spectators.

 Climate

-Tainan has a warm humid subtropical climate, with mild, dry winters and hot, humid summers.
+Tainan has a warm humid subtropical climate,tropical wet and dry climate near(Köppen Aw). with mild, dry winters and hot, humid summers.
 Beyond south of the city, the climate transitions from subtropical to tropical.